No differences with CM Buzdar: Ch Sarwar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: Punjab Governor Ch Muhammad Sarwar has denied any political differences with Chief Minister Sardar Usman Buzdar.
+DUBAI: Punjab Governor Chaudhry Muhammad Sarwar has denied any political differences with Chief Minister Sardar Usman Buzdar.

 Chaudhry Sarwar is on a visit to Dubai where he is trying to mobilise the Overseas Pakistan Commission of Punjab to address the grievances of the community.